 3 Things You Need to Know About Receiving Money from Overseas

 Receiving money in Australia from a person overseas is straightforward with an international money transfer.
-But how many times have you received money in your bank account that was far less, and took much longer than your sender suggested?
-Probably too many times.

 This guide tells you everything you need to know about receiving money from overseas, including:

-How to receive money from abroad
+How to receive money from overseas

 Before you receive money from your sender overseas, you should figure out:

 - how will the money be sent to you?